nearform/get-jwks/README.md

 - `maxAge`: Milliseconds an item will remain in cache.
 Defaults to 60s.
 - `allowedDomains`: Array of allowed domains.
 By default all domains are allowed.
 - `providerDiscovery`: Indicates if the Provider Configuration Information is used to automatically get the jwks_uri from the [OpenID Provider Discovery Endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 This endpoint is exposing the [Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).
 With this flag set to true the domain will be treated as the OpenID Issuer which is the iss property in the token.
 Defaults to false
+- `specifyJwksPath`: Specify a relative path to the jwks_uri.
+Example `/otherdir/jwks.json`.
+Optional.

 > `max` and `maxAge` are provided to [lru-cache](https://www.npmjs.com/package/lru-cache).